AdiNarendra98/Papers-on-Language/Paper Summaries/03.DistilBERT, a distilled version of BERT- smaller, faster, cheaper and lighter/README.md

 ## Summary

-- As Transfer Learning from large-scale pre-trained models becomes more prevalent in Natural Language Processing (NLP), operating these large models in on-the-edge and/or under constrained computational training or inference budgets remains challenging.

 - This paper by Sanh et al. from Huggingface in the Energy Efficient Machine Learning and Cognitive Computing - NeurIPS 2019 introduced a language representation model, DistilBERT which is a general-purpose pre-trained version of BERT.
 DistilBERT is **40% smaller, 60% faster, cheaper to pre-train, and retains 97% of the language understanding capabilities**.
 DistilBERT can be fine-tuned with good performances on a wide range of tasks much like its larger counterparts.

 - While most prior work investigated the use of distillation for building task-specific models, they leverage **knowledge distillation during the pre-training phase** and show that DistilBERT is a compelling option for edge applications.